I Tried Non-Alcoholic Social Tonics and Ranked Them From ‘Just Juice’ to ‘Suspiciously Legal’

-In the past year, the canned mocktail market has really exploded.
-Some are just more sophisticated juices, while others have herbal blends to evoke good vibes and relaxation, otherwise known as “social tonics.”
+non-alcoholicIn the past few years, the canned mocktail market has really exploded.
+Some are simply more sophisticated juices, while others feature herbal blends designed to evoke good vibes and relaxation, often referred to as “social tonics.”
 I didn’t realize how many there were until I Googled a mocktail recipe, and my Instagram ads said YES.
 I am very easily influenced, and I have now tried about half of the ones from my ads, found locally at stores in Jacksonville.
 I list where I found each one, but Sprouts is where I recommend going if you’re interested in this type of non-alcoholic drink.
 They had so many different varieties and flavors beyond what I was able to try.

-I care about the taste, but I also don’t want to just be drinking juice (if I was going to do that, I would simply have lemonade).
+I care about the taste, but I also don’t want to just be drinking juice (if I were going to do that, I would simply have lemonade).
 I tried a few with no vibes, just more adult flavors, but otherwise, I went for drinks that boasted adaptogen, botanicals, nootropics, or something else that promised a vibe in addition to taste.

-I was also not compensated for this review so I definitely took cost into account — these mocktails are pricey!
+I was also not compensated for this review, so I definitely took cost into account — these mocktails are pricey!

 Athletic Brewing Co.
 Beers